broomburgo/swift-task/README.md

 # swift-task

-A description of this package.
+A simple, generic abstraction for asynchrnous computation.